uspki/policies/certificate-policy.md

 Depending upon the nature and severity of the discrepancy, and how quickly it can be corrected, the FPKIPA may decide to temporarily halt operation of the CA, to revoke a certificate issued to the CA, or take other actions it deems appropriate.

 ### 8.6 Communication of results
-The Audit Letter shall state explicitly that it covers the relevant systems and processes used in the issuance of all Certificates that assert one or more of the policy identifiers listed in Section 7.1.6.1.
+The Audit Letter shall state explicitly that it covers the relevant systems and processes used in the issuance of all Certificates that assert one or more of the policy identifiers listed in section 7.1.6.1.

 The Audit Letter shall include: